dlkj/usbd-human-interface-device/README.md

 -------

 * Examples and testing for other microcontroller families
-* Testing on MacOS
 * Support for host device remote wakeup
-* Consumer Control implementation supporting scalar values
-* Implementation of common Game and Simulation devices
+* Example implementation of common game and simulation devices

 Contact
 -------